English

 Palestine will be free.

-The police crackdown came just days after the university administration unveiled revisions to its conduct policies that allow the “university” to file a complaint against a student without practically any restrictions.
+The police crackdown came just days after the university administration unveiled revisions to its conduct policies that allow the “university” to file a complaint against a student with practically no restrictions.
 Previously, all complaints about misconduct had to come from U-Mich staff members, faculty or students.
 These new policies provide legal cover to allow for outside consulting firms to gather information and file complaints and sanctions against students on behalf of the university.

 These policy revisions and earlier ones targeting free speech and democratic rights adopt intentionally vague language, allowing the administration to ban any protest, gathering, picket line or demonstration it deems disruptive, effectively banning all forms of protest on the campus.
 Similar policies have been implemented at other major universities, including the University of California, Columbia University, New York University and Rutgers University.
 However, the policies at the University of Michigan are particularly far-reaching.
 There can be little doubt that the university’s Board of Regents, which is packed with operatives of the Democratic and Republican parties, many of them millionaires, discussed these policies at the highest levels of the state and Democratic Party.